Cost of Living in Alaska

 If you really want to nail down your budget before you decide to make a move, it can help to get an idea of how much you’ll spend on food in Alaska.

 Because the specific area of Alaska you live in can affect food costs, let’s examine the Council for Community and Economic Research’s rankings for the food costs in major Alaska cities.
-The following rankings represent grocery costs for the second quarter of 2021, from lowest to highest.
+The following rankings represent grocery costs, from lowest to highest.

 Alaska City